 25: Mark the insertion and origin of the hamstring muscles

 Indicate origin with an “O” and insertion with an “I.” Indicate the intended action on the lines provided below.
-(Hint: Refer to Unit 8 if you have trouble with intended action.)
+(Hint: Refer to Unit 8 if you have trouble with the intended action.)

 intended action: Extension of the hip, flexion of the knee, internal rotation of the knee